February 10, 2023

 You Get to Know Yourself Better

 What better way to get to know who you are than to take yourself on a whole trip.
 By yourself!
 Yes, some people would rather eat rocks than sit with themselves for more than 23 seconds, but I guarantee, you might be better company than you think.
 When I go on solo trips, I like to take a book (I do Kindle), and I also take my iPad to do some journaling.
-I have almost completely abandoned all paper because I am a digital gal all the way.
+I am normally journaling on paper, but on trips I go either way.
 Back to the book idea, though.
 Take a book that will help you grow into yourself.
 I have tons of recommendations that will help you give yourself some space...for yourself.
 You might even like hanging out with yourself (and maybe hanging out with your pets, like I do) better than anyone else on the planet.
 After years of self-criticizing, I realized finally that I am my best friend.
 I can always count on me to be there.
 That is definitely something I have learned from taking a solo trip.

 Image